nhsconnect/gpconnect/pages/development/development_fhir_open_source_guidance.md

 ## What libraries to use? ##

-There is an ever increasing list of open source FHIR libraries appearing on the web, written for a wide variety of languages, such as Java, C#.NET, JavaScript and PHP).
+There is an ever increasing list of open source FHIR libraries appearing on the web, written for a wide variety of languages, such as Java, C#.NET, JavaScript and PHP.
 As a starting point, the Health Level Seven (HL7&reg;) International standards body maintains a list of open source FHIR implementations on its [Wiki](http://wiki.hl7.org/index.php?title=Open_Source_FHIR_implementations) page.

 {% include tip.html content="It's a good idea to give feedback into open source FHIR library projects to improve the implementations and  increase the maturity of the technologies for everyone's benefit." %}